mksyrmia/Documents/Debugging GDB Debugger.md

 8		printf("'a' is at address '%p'.\n'a' has value '%d'\n", pa, *pa);

 # 'a' and 'pa' are initialized.
 Let's check content of 'a' variable
-# Note that 'value_as_address' will be hit 3 times while providing the same
+# Note that 'value_as_address' will be hit 3 times with the same
 # $val parameter 2 times and getting different return value each time
 (gdb) print a
 Thread 1 "gdb" hit Breakpoint 1, value_as_address (val=0x55555622d630) at ../../gdb/value.c:2757